 It’s actually earned the top spot two years in a row, being ranked the best art museum in the country in both 2023 and 2024.

-8. Head to the Woodward Dream Cruise
+7. Head to the 30th annual Woodward Dream Cruise

-On August 17th from 9 am to 9 pm – the annual Woodward Dream Cruise is a can’t-miss event for those Motor City locals that love all things on wheels!
+On August 16th from 9 am to 9 pm – the annual Woodward Dream Cruise is a can’t-miss event for those Motor City locals that love all things on wheels!

-10. Shop and take a free fitness class at Eastern Market’s Tuesday Markets
+9. Shop and take a free fitness class at Eastern Market’s Tuesday Markets

-Every Tuesday in August (6, 13, 20, and 27), Eastern Market will host a ‘Tuesday Market‘.
+Every Tuesday in August (5, 12, 19, and 26), Eastern Market will host a ‘Tuesday Market‘.

 These wellness-focused markets offer local produce, food, and flowers.
-Guests can also take a free fitness class: yoga classes are from 11 am – noon and Zumba is offered from 1 pm – 2 pm.
+Guests can also take a free fitness class: yoga classes are from 11 am – noon, and Zumba is offered from 1 pm – 2 pm.

 Find it at Eastern Market, 2934 Russel St, Detroit, MI 48207.